About

 Rose water for Faluda syrup

-I have also shared two slightly different rose water syrup recipes here.
+I have shared two slightly different rose water syrup recipes here.

 Rose Syrup for cocktails made with rose water.
 This has been naturally colored with a few hibiscus petals, for a lighter pink color.